Vincenza Colonna

 PhD student

-My project aims at acquiring the ability to precisely detect perturbations of short tandem repeats of the Huntington’s gene in proliferative cells, leveraging third-generation sequencing data.
-Currently, I am a PhD student at the University of Naples Federico II, visiting student at the IGB-CNR in Naples, and a Junior Research Fellow at the University of Milano Statale in the Laboratory of Elena Cattaneo
+My project, HD-DittoGraph - a digital human Embryonic Stem Cell platform for Hungtinton’s repeats, aims to develop the capability to accurately detect perturbations in short tandem repeats of the Huntington’s gene within proliferative cells, utilizing third-generation sequencing data.
+Throughout my Ph.D., I have also gained expertise in analyzing data from single-cell RNA-seq and ATAC-seq.
+Currently, I am a visiting student at the IGB-CNR in Naples and a Junior Research Fellow at the University of Milano Statale in Elena Cattaneo’s Laboratory.

 Flavia Villani